flybysun/pimatic-dewpoint/README.md

 ### Dew Point

-The dew point temperature <i>DT</i> is defined as a dimesion at which the actual degree of saturation of water in the air is at 100% RH (relative humidity).
+The dew point temperature <i>DT</i> is defined as a dimension at which the actual degree of saturation of water in the air is at 100% RH (relative humidity).
 If a body at this temperature or below is exposed to this air condition, water on its surface will condense.
 The dew point can be calculated approximately with the values of the relative humidity and the temperature of the air.

 The basis for the computation is the the approximation formula of the saturation vapor pressure: